dopt/odopt/packages/@dopt/react/README.md

 ) => [block: Group, intent: BlockIntentions];
 ```

-##### HOCs
+**Using React HOCS**

-We offer analogous functionality through HOCs for those who are limited by their version of React or prefer that pattern.
+We offer analogous functionality through higher order components for those who are limited by their version of React or prefer that pattern.

 - [withFlow](./src/with-flow.tsx)
 - [withBlock](./src/with-block.tsx)